 The New Hampshire Board of Mental Health Practice requires a passing score on the National Counselor Exam (NCE) for the issuance of the LCMHC license.

 The NCE consists of 200 multiple choice questions designed to assess knowledge, skills, and abilities of licensure candidates.
 You will receive your score within 8 weeks of the examination.
 Study guides are available via the NBCC.

 Note: For more information on how to become a counselor in the state of New Hampshire, please visit the New Hampshire Board of Mental Health Practice.

 Counseling Career Outlook In New Hampshire

 The New Hampshire Mental Health Counselors’ Association lists the current number of LCMHCs at 700, the second largest discipline of the caring industry in the state.
-According to the Bureau of Labor Statistics, professional counselor’s salaries in New Hampshire range between $33,000-$49,000.
+According to the Bureau of Labor Statistics, substance abuse, mental health, and behavioral disorder counselors in the state have a median annual salary of $50,860 as of May 2022.
+The top 10% earn around $74,190.
 Licensed professional counselors who work in a private practice or specialty field may experience higher pay than those working inside a local social service agency.
 Regardless of where an LCMHC licensed counselor decides to work, they will be part of a growing community of professionals dedicated to redefining what mental health care looks like in New Hampshire during what will undoubtedly be remembered as a significant time in the state’s history.